 3-5 drops tea tree oil

-Put a tablespoon of baking soda, a teaspoon of liquid castile soap and the tea tree oil to a spray bottle.
-Pour water to the spray bottle until completely filled.
+Put a tablespoon of baking soda, a teaspoon of liquid castile soap and the tea tree oil into a spray bottle.
+Add water until completely filled.
 Give the spray bottle a good shake to make sure everything is well combined.
-Use as you would your regular spray cleaners
+Use as you would your regular spray cleaners.